 Like Barnabas and other early disciples, Tabitha was evidently a person of means, able to clothe the poorer women of her community at her own expense.
-But hers was a hands-on approach, devoting not only her resources, but also her time and labour to a life of practical service.
+But hers was a hands-on approach, devoting her resources as well as her time and labour to a life of practical service.

 Mary, the mother of John Mark

 During the first few centuries of church history, there were no dedicated church buildings.
 Local groups met in the homes of believers whose houses were large enough to accommodate such gatherings.
 One of these early house churches was hosted by a woman named Mary, the mother of John Mark.